 - Gokudera.
 One wonders how far exactly his "loyalty" for Tsuna goes before it starts getting into the realm of making him a Stalker with a Crush.

-- Also Squalo.
-When he first met Xanxus, he could 'feel' his power and anger, and decided to follow him for it.
-Pfft for his strength yeah right...
+- When Squalo first met Xanxus, he could 'feel' his power and anger, and decided to follow him for it.

-- In Gundam 00, semi-competent antagonist ace Patrick Colasour's motivation quickly shifts from being an arrogant fighter jock to being with his beloved taskmaster of a CO,
+- In Mobile Suit Gundam 00, semi-competent antagonist ace Patrick Colasour's motivation quickly shifts from being an arrogant fighter jock to being with his beloved taskmaster of a CO,

 - Bjorn and Askeladd in Vinland Saga.
 Bjorn fights in Askeladd's crew because he considers Askeladd a friend and wants to look out for him more than anything else, while Askeladd in turn considers Bjorn his only true friend amongst the Vikings.

-- At the very start of Shakugan no Shana, Shana was only planning to protect Yuji until he disappeared.
+- At the very start, Shana was only planning to protect Yuji until he disappeared.
 Then she found out he wasn't going to.
-She's not exactly his subordinate, so this might be more of a bodyguard crush, but still, she listens to his advice and instructions, and trusts him completely.
-And she is using his MacGuffin as an excuse; it would normally be easy for her to just cut him down, since he's technically not quite human.
+She's not exactly his subordinate, so this might be more of a Bodyguard Crush, but still, she listens to his advice and instructions, and trusts him completely.
+And she is using his MacGuffin as an excuse; it would normally be easy for her to just cut him down, since he's technically Not Quite Human.

 - FLCL Commander Amaro towards Lieutenant Kitsurubami.
 Subverted when he tries to make a pass at her, and she makes it very clear that she can't stand him romantically.